Quantitative Heegaard Floer cohomology and the Calabi invariant: Introduction

 The same statement was very recently proven for $\Homeo_0(\Sigma)$ where $\Sigma$ is a surface of positive genus, see \cite{Bowden}, but in contrast the group $\Homeo_0(S^2)$ has no non-trivial homogeneous quasimorphisms as we review in Example~\ref{ex:comm} below.
 We also note that the space of all homogeneous quasimorphisms is infinite dimensional for $\Homeo_0(\Sigma, \omega)$ when the genus of $\Sigma$ is at least one, see \cite[Thm.\ 1.2]{EPP}.
 The existence of our quasimorphisms has various implications, as the following illustrates.

 \begin{example} Recall that the {\bf commutator length} $cl$ of an element $g$ in the commutator subgroup of a group is the smallest number of commutators required to write $g$ as a product.
-The {\bf stable commutator length} is defined\footnote{To use a phrase from \cite{calegari}, we can think of the commutator length as a kind of algebraic analogue of the number of handles, and we refer the reader to \cite{calegari} for further discussion.} by $scl(g) := \text{lim}_{n \to \infty} \frac{cl(g^n)}{n}.$ It follows immediately from the existence of a nontrivial homogeneous quasimorphism that the commutator length and the stable commutator length are both unbounded.
+The {\bf stable commutator length} is defined\footnote{To use a phrase from \cite{calegari}, we can think of the commutator length as a kind of algebraic analogue of the number of handles, and we refer the reader to \cite{calegari} for further discussion.} by $scl(g) := \text{lim}_{n \to \infty} \frac{cl(g^n)}{n}.$ It follows immediately from the existence of a non-trivial homogenous quasimorphism that the commutator length and the stable commutator length are both unbounded \cite{Ca09}\footnote{The homogeneous quasimorphisms we construct are not homomorphisms because they restrict to non-trivial quasimorphisms on $\Ham(S^2, \omega)$ which, being a simple group, does not admit any non-trivial homomorphisms. }.
 In stark contrast to this, Tsuboi \cite{Tsuboi} has shown that $cl(g) =1$ for any $ g \in \Homeo_0(S^n)\setminus \{\id\}$.\footnote{$cl(g) =1$ for $g \in \Homeo_0(S^1)\setminus \{\id\}$ was established earlier by Eisenbud, Hirsch and Neumann \cite{Eisenbud}.}

 Moreover, we prove in Proposition \ref{prop:notcont} that $scl$ is unbounded in any $C^0$ neighborhood of the identity.
 This contrasts \cite[Thm.\ 1.5]{Bowden} on $C^0$ continuity of scl in the non-conservative setting; see Section \ref{sec:comm}. \end{example} We also explain an application to fragmentation norms in \ref{sec:comm} below.